tusharmath/tusharm.com/contents/articles/decomposing-react-components/index.md

-There are three concepts involved with rendering — **What**, **How** & **When**.
+There are three concepts involved with rendering — **How** & **When**.

-What should I render — I should render the component.
-It should be in control of the parent component only and if required information must be passed via props.

 How should I render — I should use the return value of the render() function.
 This should be in control of the component in context, more specificly its `render` method.

 When should I render — I should render when certain condition are satisfied.
 This should again be in control of the component but not via the `render` method.
 Since render is already involved in the *how* part, we should have some better mechanism of delegating this responsibility to someone else.

-In our case we have mixed all these concepts together and only one component is doing eveything.
+In our case we have mixed the two concepts together and one component's render() method is doing eveything.
 So first lets break this huge component into smaller ones.

 ```javascript